 By involving these users in the company and product development, they create a solid bond that reinforces their initial positive experience.

 You can never stop investing in a relationship or take it for granted.
 You need to make adjustments and maintain a positive mood throughout the entire journey.

-A Territory far beyond simple Retention Tools and Tactics
+Triggering User Activation: A Territory Far Beyond Simple Tools and Tactics

 Asking users to invest a bit in your solution together with gamification and rewards linked to progress and completion are classic tools that many SaaS companies implement to trigger engagement and activation.